julianschuler/keyboards/concavum/README.md

 ```
 python3 export-compressed-gerber.py
 ```

+> When building the ATmega32u4 variant, use `python3 export-compressed-gerber 32u4` instead.

 When exporting the gerber files, a DRC is performed.
 If there is no output, everything worked as expected.
 If you still would like to inspect the generated matrix PCB, you can open the PCB file using PcbNew (the PCB editor of KiCad):
 ```
 pcbnew matrix-pcb/matrix-pcb-panel.kicad_pcb